Ecuador Adoption

 Pre-Apply for free

-• Pre-Application: You can begin with a free pre-application to find out if you meet basic eligibility.
-You will need to meet both U.S. and India requirements.
-Once eligibility is confirmed, you can move forward with completing the full adoption application.
+Families can start by completing a free pre-application to determine if they meet the basic eligibility requirements.
+They will need to meet both U.S. and Ecuador requirements.
+Once eligibility is confirmed, they can move forward with completing the full adoption application.
+Submitting this application marks the first official step in the Ecuador Adoption process.

 Pre-Apply for Free

-India Program Staff
+Ecuador Adoption Program Staff